CJ-Chen/TBtools-II/README.md

 ## Introduction
 TBtools is a Toolset that was written by CJ-Chen for wet-lab biologists.
-It can run in all Operating system including Mac, Linux, Windows, which have [Java 1.8 run time environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+It can run in all Operating system including Mac, Linux, Windows, which have [Java run time environment higher than 1.6](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 Both command line usages and GUI manipulation have been implemented.
 U can use it and distribute it freely, for researches or for commecial purpose.
 Well, if u found it useful to u, I will be very graceful that u cite TBtool in u paper...